briansworth/dev/_posts/2019-2-11-Dsc-Encrypting-Credentials.md

 ```

 <p>
-  Now have a certificate 'DscEncryption' in your Computer Personal store.
+  Now you have a certificate 'DscEncryption' in your Computer Personal store.
-  You should also have a X.509 certificate file C:\dsc\cert\DscPubKey.cer.
+  You should also have a X.509 certificate file -> C:\dsc\cert\DscPubKey.cer.
   You can now utilize this certificate for
   Dsc configurations on your local machine.
+  Example to follow.
 </p>

 ### ADCS Certificate Template